mxcube/ui-api/beamline.rst

     These are all two-state actuators.
 Their value will be of type TwoStateValue.
 Their state is set to ActuatorState, though one could limit it to a subset: NOTINITIALIZED, UNUSABLE, READY, MOVING, FROZEN

-    # NB If e.g. a beamstop has multiple positions, how should we treat it?
-         It is open whether multistate objects (n> 2) should be handled similarly or should be done as TYP==str?

-    # A beamstop is traditionally in or out, if it has more states it have to be
-    # of another type

 **Immovable actuators**